DASIREDDYCHAITANYA/Automated_book_publications_workflow/README.md

     *If `requirements.txt` is not provided, you would need to install individual libraries like `playwright`, `chromadb`, `transformers` (for LLM interactions if not using direct API calls), `streamlit`, etc.*

 4.  **Set up API Keys:**
-    * You will need API keys for the chosen Large Language Models (e.g., Google Gemini API key or OpenAI API key).
+    * If using any external APIs (e.g., for certain LLM functionalities not handled by Phi-2), you will need corresponding API keys.
 Store these securely, ideally as environment variables.
+    * **For Phi-2 LLM**: Ensure you have the necessary model files and local inference setup configured as per Phi-2's documentation.

 5.  **Install Playwright browser executables:**
     ```bash